wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-storm-develop-python-topology.md

         Finally, select __Submit__ to start the topology.

 > [AZURE.NOTE] Once started, a Storm topology runs until stopped (killed.)
-To stop the topology, use either the `storm kill TOPOLOGYNAME` command from the command-line <!-- deleted by customization (SSH session to a Linux cluster for example,) --> or by using the Storm UI, select the topology, and then select the __Kill__ button.
+To stop the topology, use either the `storm kill TOPOLOGYNAME` command from the command-line  (SSH session to a Linux cluster for example,)  or by using the Storm UI, select the topology, and then select the __Kill__ button.

 ##Python components with a Clojure topology

-> [AZURE.NOTE] This example is available at https://github.com/Blackmist/hdinsight-python-storm-wordcount in the __ClojureTopology__ directory.
+> [AZURE.NOTE] This example is available at [https://github.com/Azure-Samples/hdinsight-python-storm-wordcount](https://github.com/Azure-Samples/hdinsight-python-storm-wordcount) in the __ClojureTopology__ directory.

 This topology was created by using [Leiningen](http://leiningen.org) to [create a new Clojure project](https://github.com/technomancy/leiningen/blob/stable/doc/TUTORIAL.md#creating-a-project).
 After that, the following modifications to the scaffolded project were made: